Michigan OWI Attorney

 The Michigan Court of Appeals recently issued an opinion reversing a sentence by an Oakland County Circuit Court judge sentencing a defendant for OWI Third.
 The court ruled that the minimum sentence for a DUI 3rd offense case is 30 days in jail and that there can be no alternative to a jail sentence.
-This case is a travesty to many defendants who will legitimately lose their jobs when sentenced to jail without the ability to maintain employment.
-This case is also further proof that the Oakland County Prosecutor does not serve it’s community but serves its political agenda of fascist style law enforcement with a total disregard for the future of its community or the rehabilitation of those who are processed through the criminal justice system in Oakland County.
+This case is a travesty to many defendants who will legitimately lose their jobs when sentenced to jail.
+This case is also further proof that the Oakland County Prosecutor does not serve its local community; it serves its political agenda with a total disregard for the rehabilitation of defendants.

-The basic facts in the case, People v.
-Connie Pennebaker (COA # 304708), were as follows: The defendant was stopped by police and determined to have a .13 BAC.
-She had two minors in the car.
-The charge was a felony because the defendant had two prior alcohol related driving offenses, the new offense was a felony.
+The defendant was stopped by police and determined to have a .13 BAC.
+She had two children in the car.
+The charge was a felony because the defendant had two prior alcohol-related driving offenses.
 The felony drunk driving statute provides for a sentence of 1 to 5 years in prison or, in the alternative, a minimum of 30 consecutive days in jail if given a period of probation.

-The judge at the sentencing carefully considered the defendant’s personal circumstances, the facts of the case and the defendant’s compliance with the terms of her bond.
+The judge at the sentencing carefully considered the defendant’s circumstances, the facts of the case, and the defendant’s compliance with the terms of her bond.
 The court determined that the appropriate sentence was 18 months probation with 30 days on the Oakland County Sheriff’s work-release program, as opposed to jail time.
-She stated at sentencing that the Sheriff considers the program to be custodial, i.e. incarceration, so it should suffice as jail time.
+She stated at sentencing that the Oakland County Sheriff considers the program to be custodial, i.e. incarceration, so it should suffice as jail time.

 DUI Defense Attorney – Not Afraid to Win!

-If you are charged with a felony or misdemeanor DUI, OWI or drunk driving, please do not hesitate to call LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800 for a free consultation and confidential case evaluation or complete a Request for Assistance Form and an Exerienced OWI Defense Lawyer will promptly contact you.
+To get a strong defense to a felony or misdemeanor DUI, OWI, or drunk or drugged driving charge, call LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800 for a free consultation and confidential case evaluation, or complete a Request for Assistance Form and an Experienced Defense Lawyer will promptly contact you.
 When there is no room for errors and false promises, we will not let you down.